MRauf1/Neural-Network-3D-Visualization/DEVELOPMENT.md

 -Tested the converter\
 -Wrote the method for preprocessing the data\
 -Tested the preprocessing method\
--Changes the resize resolution to 100x100
+-Changed the resize resolution to 100x100

+**12/5/19**\
+-Created the file for the Neural Network itself\
+-Began working on the Neural Network\
+-Implemented the constructor\
+-Implemented the getters\
+-Implemented the method for initializing weights and biases of the Neural Network